How Self-Custodial Bitcoin Staking Works

 - Forward the information to Core’s Consensus Engine for processing.

-- Core’s Consensus Engine is then responsible for rewarding the stakers accordingly.
+- Core’s Consensus Engine is then responsible for awarding the stakers delegated Bitcoin accordingly.

 Security & Risk Considerations